Impact

 Industrial insect breeding can be done in an easily scalable vertical system that doesn’t require new arable land.
 The production cycle is fast, with low water requirements and greenhouse gas emissions.
 Due to the limited availability of conventional agricultural resources, mass breeding insects and utilizing them as food and feed plays a crucial role in our everyday lives, as insects provide high-quality animal protein and healthy fats.

-When we at Grinsect produce 1 kg of insect meal
+The environmental impact of 1 kg of Grinsect’s insect meal

 Our positive impact on the global food system